Squeezed superradiance enables robust entanglement-enhanced metrology even with highly imperfect readout

 where the fluctuations of $\hat{q}_\pm$ differ exponentially in $\rdec$, $\cerw{\hat{\xi}_\pm(t) \hat{\xi}_\pm(t')} = \delta(t - t') e^{\pm 2 \rdec}/2$.
 In the limit $r \to \infty$, one can thus amplify a signal encoded in a state squeezed along the $\hat{q}_-$ direction without any added noise, $\sigmaaddsq \to 0$.
 The dynamics of Eq.~\eqref{eqn:BosonicCase:Langevinqpm} corresponds to negative damping generated by a Markovian squeezed reservoir, and can be described by the quantum master equation (QME) $\mathrm{d} \hat{\rho}/\mathrm{d} t = \Gamma \mathcal{D}[\hat{\beta}^\dagger] \hat{\rho}$, where $\hat{\beta} = \cosh(\rdec) \hat{a} - \sinh(\rdec) \hat{a}^\dagger$ is a Bogoliubov mode with a squeezing parameter $\rdec \geq 0$ and $\mathcal{D}[\hat{O}]\hat{\rho} = \hat{O} \hat{\rho} \hat{O}^\dagger - \cakomm{\hat{O}^\dagger \hat{O}}{\hat{\rho}}/2$ is a Lindblad dissipator.

 \prlsection{Dissipative amplification by squeezed superradiance}

-We now ask whether the spin equivalent of Eq.~\eqref{eqn:BosonicCase:Langevinqpm}, generated by the QME
+We now ask whether the spin equivalent of Eq.~\eqref{eqn:BosonicCase:Langevinqpm}, generated by the QME ($\hat{S}_\pm = \hat{S}_x \pm i \hat{S}_y$)

-has similar properties and could be used for quantum sensing.
-Here, $\hat{S}_\pm = \hat{S}_x \pm i \hat{S}_y$ are the collective spin ladder operators.
-Starting from a highly polarized initial state with $\cerw{\hat{S}_z} \approx N/2$, the QME~\eqref{eqn:QME} describes the collective decay of a spin ensemble driven by broadband squeezed light (with squeezing parameter $\rdec$) \cite{Agarwal1989,Agarwal1990,Agarwal1994}, and several proposals have been made to engineer this type of dynamics in an experimentally more feasible way, including driving transitions in multi-level atoms \cite{Kuzmich1997,DallaTorre2013,Borregaard2017}, driving sideband transitions in trapped ion chains, using spin-phonon coupling in optomechanical systems, or coupling spins to superconducting circuits \cite{Groszkowski2022}.
-Equation~\eqref{eqn:QME} is a nontrivial generalization of a spin-only model of superradiance (obtained in the limit $r \to 0$ \cite{Dicke1954,Gross1982}) and can be interpreted as superradiant decay to a squeezed enviroment, hence the name ``squeezed superradiance'' (SSR) \cite{SanchezMunoz2019,GutierrezJauregui2022}.
+has similar properties and could be used for quantum sensing \cite{FN4}.
+Starting from a highly polarized initial state with $\cerw{\hat{S}_z} \approx N/2$, the QME~\eqref{eqn:QME} describes the collective (i.e., superradiant) decay of a spin ensemble driven by broadband squeezed light (with squeezing parameter $\rdec$) \cite{Agarwal1989,Agarwal1990,Agarwal1994}, and several proposals have been made to engineer this type of dynamics in an experimentally more feasible way, including driving transitions in multi-level atoms \cite{Kuzmich1997,DallaTorre2013,Borregaard2017}, driving sideband transitions in trapped ion chains, using spin-phonon coupling in optomechanical systems, or coupling spins to superconducting circuits \cite{Groszkowski2022}.
+Equation~\eqref{eqn:QME} is a nontrivial generalization of a spin-only model of superradiance (obtained in the limit $r \to 0$ \cite{Dicke1954,Gross1982}) and can be interpreted as superradiant decay to a squeezed environment, hence the name ``squeezed superradiance'' (SSR) \cite{SanchezMunoz2019,GutierrezJauregui2022,FN4}.